ESO Astronomical Glossary - E

 An emission nebula is a type of nebula that 'glows'.
 Emission nebulae are formed when energetic ultraviolet light from one or more very hot nearby stars heats the gas to such an extent that it begins to emit light of its own.
 This sets them apart from reflection nebulae, which simply reflect and scatter starlight.
 The main types of emission nebulae are planetary nebulae and HII regions.

 ESO, the European Southern Observatory, is the foremost intergovernmental astronomy organisation in Europe and the world’s most productive astronomical observatory.
 It is supported by 16 countries: Austria, Belgium, Brazil, the Czech Republic, Denmark, France, Finland, Germany, Italy, the Netherlands, Poland, Portugal, Spain, Sweden, Switzerland and the United Kingdom.
 ESO carries out an ambitious programme focused on the design, construction and operation of powerful ground-based observing facilities enabling astronomers to make important scientific discoveries.
 ESO also plays a leading role in promoting and organising cooperation in astronomical research.
 ESO operates telescopes at three unique world-class observing sites in Chile: La Silla, Paranal and Chajnantor.

-The European Extremely Large Telescope (E-ELT) is a 39-metre telescope under construction by ESO at Cerro Armazones, 20 kilometres from the VLT.
+The Extremely Large Telescope (ELT) is a 39-metre telescope under construction by ESO at Cerro Armazones, 20 kilometres from the VLT.
 It will be the largest optical/near-infrared telescope in the world: “the world’s biggest eye on the sky”.
-The E-ELT programme was approved in 2012 and green light for construction was given at the end of 2014.
+The ELT programme was approved in 2012 and green light for construction was given at the end of 2014.
 First light is targeted for 2024.